-Subject: Arbitration, Conciliation and Alternative Dispute Resolution Systems Subject Code: BBALLB806 Unit credits: 5
+Subject: Arbitration, Conciliation and Alternative Dispute Resolution Systems

 To understand the limitations of courts as a system of dispute resolution in respect of few dispute and to understand effective resolution of dispute.
 To familiarize with domestic and international commercial arbitration and to know about various legal and regulatory framework governing arbitration.
 Also to learn the latest development in the field of arbitration.